Last Updated on May 1, 2022 by Rat Race Running

 This is true.
 Being apolitical means maintaining the status quo.
-Remember that silence, apathy, and neglect, especially in dangerous and trying times, is also a political stand.
+Remember that silence, apathy, and neglect are political stands, especially in dangerous and trying times.

 People don’t care about politics until it affects them directly.

-Isn’t it sad how many people would care less about what is happening in our society until it hurts them directly and before they start to complain and seek justice?
+Isn’t it sad how many people would care less about what is happening in our society until it hurts them directly and before they complain and seek justice?

-Imagine showbiz personalities of ABS-CBN who didn’t bat an eye when so many injustices are happening all around them.
+Imagine the showbiz personalities of ABS-CBN who didn’t bat an eye when so many injustices were happening all around them.
 They even refused to speak in support of their fellow media men during difficulties, such as Rappler and the now-Nobel Peace Prize laureate Maria Ressa.

 Then when their home station suffered from the non-renewal of their franchise, they went out their way and rallied in the streets to demand justice in the middle of the pandemic.

-Another example are the vloggers who were not keen on politics but were angered when a proposal to tax content creators made the rounds in the news and media.
+Another example is the vloggers who were not keen on politics but were angered when a proposal to tax content creators made the rounds in the news and media.

 Lastly, the apolitical entrepreneurs who would care less about the rampant corruption in the government then were suddenly complaining about the poor pandemic response when they had to close down their businesses due to the overstretched community quarantines.

 The Toxic “Basta okay ako, okay na ‘to” Mentality.

 Sadly, so many people disregard the importance of politics and leadership for the whole country.
 They would often say that there will never be a good government and that we should only focus on enriching ourselves because that is the only thing we have control over.